Charpentemars/Charpentemars/README.md

 @Salwyrr - Admin (04/05/20 - now)<br>
 @Moonsworth - QA Tester and Translator (06/09/23 - now)<br>
 @Blocaste - Admin (04/06/23 - now)
+@Netcord - Creating a Minecraft tournament for the GP Explorer (05/06/23 - 30/06/23)

 ## 🤔 Where to find me ?